-Special attention is also called to the articles on "Class Entrance Examinations," "The Seven Courses of Study" and "Instructions to Applicants."
+Special attention is also called to the articles on "Class Entrance Examinations," "The Six Courses of Study," and "Instructions to Applicants."
 It is important that all persons expecting to patronize the school should study these subjects with care.

 In preparing this catalogue, the President has tried to give all the information necessary for those who think of patronizing the institution.
-Owing to the multiplicity of subjects, however, and the brief space in which they had to be treated, he has doubtless failed to be sufficiently explicit on some points, so persons wishing further information are requested to write to the President, at Milledgeville, and he will answer promptly and fully any questions they may ask; but to avoid needless correspondence he begs that every inquirer before writing will look carefully and see if he cannot find what he wants to know clearly stated somewhere in the catalogue.
+Owing to the multiplicity of subjects, however, and the brief space in which they had to be treated, he has doubtless failed to be sufficiently explicit on some points, so persons wishing further information are requested to write to the President, at Milledgeville, and he will answer promptly and fully any questions they may ask; but to avoid needless correspondence he begs that every inquirer before writing will look carefully and see if he can not find what he wants to know clearly stated somewhere in the catalogue.

-CALENDAR FOR SESSION 1901-1902.
+CALENDAR FOR SESSION 1900-1901.

-SEPTEMBER 11, Wednesday: Opening Day.

-November 28, Thursday: Thanksgiving holiday.

-DECEMBER 21 to DECEMBER 31: Christmas holidays.

-FEBRUARY 3 to FEBRUARY 7: Intermediate Examinations.

-APRIL 26, Saturday: Confederate Memorial Day.

-MAY 2, Friday: Annual May holiday.

-MAY 23 to MAY 29: Final Examinations.

-MAY 31 to JUNE 3: Commencement Exercises.
+SEPTEMBER 12th, Wednesday.-Opening Day.
+November 29th, Thursday.-Thanksgiving Holiday.
+December 24th to JANUARY 1st (1901).-Christmas Holidays.

+JANUARY 19th, Saturday.-R. E. Lee Memorial Day.
+FEBRUARY 4th to FEBRUARY 8th.-Intermediate Examinations.
+APRIL 26th, Friday.-Confederate Memorial Day.
+MAY 3d, Friday.-Annual May Holiday.
+MAY 24th to MAY 30th.-Final Examinations.
+JUNE 1st to JUNE 4th.-Closing Exercises.